WE1ZARD/DBI/update_log.md

+## 740
+Added ability to create forwarders for NRO

 ## 739
 Added the function to create NSP forwarder from any NRO with the possibility of automatic installationa and addition launch arguments